-Salted Caramel Fudge is an easy to make, sweet and salty fudge that will be an added bonus to traditional fudge recipes.
+Salted Caramel Fudge is an easy-to-make, sweet and salty fudge that will be an added bonus to traditional fudge recipes.
 If you love a variety of fudge, try my Original Fantasy Fudge Recipe and White Chocolate Cranberry Fudge.
 Check out my Eggnog Fudge or Sugar Cookie Fudge for a special holiday treat!

 Salted Caramel Fudge